PolicyStat/GitZen/README.md

 12. For the "Zendesk Ticket Association Field ID" field in the form, the ID number of the field that holds the external ticket association data for each Zendesk ticket must be found.

+Step 1 is actually creating a custom field in Zendesk and then adding associations (eg. ``gh-201`` to link a ticket to github issue #201).

-In order to find this ID number, first look up the ID number of a Zendesk ticket from the desired account that has this ticket association field on it.
+In order to find this ID number, first look up the
+ID number of a Zendesk ticket from the desired account that has this ticket association field on it.
 Then open up a command terminal and enter in the following command, substituting the parameters surrounded by braces with the